Skip To Main Content

 Grades 6 - 8

-The 2022-23 school year includes a middle school speech and debate team.
+Students in Grades 6 - 8 are encouraged to join our middle school speech and debate team.
 Students interested in joining the squad must take the Competition Speech elective during the first trimester.
 For more information, please contact Coach Chris Wardner.

 For more information on our speech and debate program, please visit this page.
 Do you have questions about competition Speech and Debate Team?
 We hope we answered them here